scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- for topics, need to address issue preventing page from opening... ✅
 		- Upon deleting a post, clear 'scrollToView' from access global state var ✅
 		- replace full page components opening and closing animations ✅
-		- in <CreatePost> make sure info for current date is taken AT THE TIME the post is made not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
+		- in <CreatePost> make sure info for current date is taken AT THE TIME the post is not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
 		- when clicked, section menuButton should close <MonthChart> if it's open

 ****Needed Additions
-		- Specific Month + Year Selection in <MonthChart>
+		- Specific Month + Year Selection in <MonthChart> ✅
 		- For mainNav bar, can choose any option at a time.
 Not sequential
 		- in <userProfile> clicking on connection count shows list of all user's connections should be same for posts and subscriptions